gohugoio/hugo/content/content-management/front-matter.md

 : the meta keywords for the content.

 `layout`
-: the layout Hugo should select from the [lookup order][] when rendering the content.
+: the layout Hugo should select from the [lookup order][lookup] when rendering the content.

 `lastmod`
 : the datetime at which the content was last modified.